Majjhima Nikāya 104

 Kathañcānanda, tiṇavatthārako hoti?

-And how is there the covering over with grass?
+And how is there the covering over as if with grass?

 Idhānanda, bhikkhūnaṁ bhaṇḍanajātānaṁ kalahajātānaṁ vivādāpannānaṁ viharataṁ bahuṁ assāmaṇakaṁ ajjhāciṇṇaṁ hoti bhāsitaparikkantaṁ.